-Once that was done, (remembering that the file is still in CSV comma separated format), the file is saved as a space-delimited file.
+Once that is done, (remembering that the file is still in CSV comma-separated format), the file is saved as a tab-delimited file (with the extension txt).

 Finally, Windows Explorer is used to rename the file with a .gcp extension.
 That file will now load into gCADPlus using the gCADPlus drop menu > Plant Schedules and Lists > Attach gcp file

 Here is an example of the file in use.
-We are in the process of adding some new codes rather than relying on (but still keeping) the nursery codes.
+We are adding some new codes rather than relying on (but still keeping) the nursery codes.